Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Conclusion

 \section{Conclusion}

-This paper proposes a high-precision viewport prediction scheme for point cloud video exploring viewport trajectory and video saliency information.
-In particular, we propose a novel and efficient sampling method, and a new saliency detection method incorporating temporal and spatial information to capture dynamic, static geometric, and color salient regions.
-Our proposal smartly fuses the saliency and trajectory information to achieve more accurate viewport prediction.
-We have conducted extensive simulations to evaluate the efficacy of our proposed viewport prediction methods using state-of-the-art point cloud video sequences.
-The experimental results demonstrate the superiority of the proposal over existing schemes.
+This paper proposes a high-precision viewport prediction scheme for point cloud videos, leveraging viewport trajectory and video saliency information.
+In particular, we propose a novel and efficient sampling method, along with a new saliency detection method that incorporates temporal and spatial information to capture dynamic, static geometric, and color salient regions.
+Our proposal effectively fuses the saliency and trajectory information to achieve more accurate viewport prediction.
+We have conducted extensive simulations to evaluate the efficacy of our proposed viewport prediction methods on state-of-the-art point cloud video sequences.
+The experimental results demonstrate the superiority of our proposal over existing schemes.

 \ifCLASSOPTIONcaptionsoff

 \fi